 • Baking Soda

-The Best Tools for How to Clean a Dishwasher
+The Best Tools for Cleaning a Dishwasher

 Now that you’ve picked the best cleaning products, you’ll need to gather the proper tools.
 For the best results, we recommend the following items: